-- Psycho-educational programs should be integrated as a routine nursing intervention for parents of children with leukemia, to reduce their parental stress and improve quality of life. - Conducting of counseling sessions for parents of children with leukemia, to enhance their wellbeing, reduce stress, and consequently, improve their quality of life. - Increasing parents' awareness about leukemia and coping strategies with its consequences. - Conducting spiritual and religious supporting group sessions to reduce psychological problems.
-This could provide parents of children with leukemia a power to overcome difficulties, and a more optimistic view of the future. - Liaison psychiatric nurse must be available to deal with psychiatric problems of those parents and their children. - Palliative care should be an integral part of cancer treatment. - Further researches are necessary to assess and enhance psychological conditions of

-- the children with leukemia recreational progress and palliative care. - Further studies by using larger probability sample for generalization of the results.
+- Psycho-educational programs should be integrated as a routine nursing intervention for parents of children with leukemia, to reduce their parental stress and improve their quality of life. - 2.
+Conducting counseling sessions for parents of children with leukemia, to enhance their wellbeing, reduce stress, and consequently, improve their quality of life. - 3.
+Increasing parents' awareness about leukemia and coping strategies with its consequences. - 4.
+Conducting spiritual and religious supporting group sessions to reduce psychological problems.
+This could provide parents of children with leukemia the power to overcome difficulties, and a more optimistic view of the future. - 5.
+Liaison psychiatric nurses must be available to deal with the psychiatric problems of those parents and their children. - Palliative care should be an integral part of cancer treatment. - Further researches are necessary to assess and enhance the psychological conditions of children with leukemia. - 8.
+Further studies by using larger probability sample for generalization of the results.